Frequently asked questions

 • proceeds from the sale of the City Road site

-• donors to Moorfields Eye Charity and UCL’s fundraising campaign.
-You can find out more on our fundraising page.
+• donors to Moorfields Eye Charity and UCL’s fundraising campaign

 • funds from Research England through the UK Research Partnership Investment Fund